Recap: Star Trek Deep Space Nine S 05 E 16 Dr Bashir I Presume

 - Crossover: With Star Trek: Voyager.
 Robert Picardo guest stars as Dr. Lewis Zimmerman and an EMH.

 - Heroic Sacrifice: Bashir's father accepts a prison sentence to save his son's career.

 - Moral Dissonance: This is a similar case to "TNG: The Measure of a Man", where Starfleet seems to have the power to decide the civil rights of a person without the need to consult Federation civilian authorities.
 There is also an element of Fantastic Racism, since Bashir is being judged by his genetics, not his personal or career history.
 Starfleet has many personnel from species with Transhuman capabilities, such as Vulcans and Betazoids.
 But it is not generally assumed that they are a threat or will abuse their special abilities such that they should be disqualified from serving in Starfleet or working in a profession such as medicine.
-Then again, even if it is part of a plea bargain, Starfleet ultimately decides not to punish Bashir for something that was ultimately not his fault, since the worst Bashir had done was to hide the secret from them.
+Then again, even if it is part of a plea bargain, Starfleet ultimately decides not to punish Bashir for something that was not really his fault, since the augmentation had been done on Bashir without his knowing consent, and the worst thing Bashir had done was to hide the secret from everyone.

 - No Transhumanism Allowed: Played With.
 They point out exactly WHY it's a thing in Star Trek.
 Ultimately, Bashir is not punished simply for being a transhuman.